+The truth about OCR may surprise you.
 LinkSquares has built the OCR solution that in-house legal teams need.
 Using cutting-edge artificial intelligence trained on thousands of legal documents, the built-in LinkSquares OCR engine automatically converts images into high-quality text that software and humans alike can read, edit, analyze and organize.
 Any multifunction printer/scanner or smartphone camera can feed your legal documents to the LinkSquares cloud, where AI will help you parse, monitor and manage those contracts and agreements at the speed and scale of software.

 If you're ready to unlock the information hidden in scans, faxes and photographs of your legacy legal agreements -- and want to get the best legal-centric OCR solution available -- contact LinkSquares today.